Free Shipping | Easy Returns Guaranteed | 5 Year warranty

 Training was centred here from the outbreak of World War II until the 1990s.
 The base also features in the development of civil aviation and Kingsford-Smith took the Southern Cross up over the waters of Port Philip at the start of his non-stop continental crossing.

-Bausele is honoured to capture history in the crystal crown of the Aviator timepieces.
+Bausele is honoured to capture history in the sapphire crystal crown of the Aviator timepieces.
 Squadron Leader Kylie Long, the Point Cook Base Liasion Officer for the Air Force Centenary, collected this precious sand for us.
 Now it can be yours.